-- (i) The ODA Evaluation Division receives the evaluation report from the evaluation team and asks MOFA's relevant divisions and overseas establishments in the country/region where field surveys were taken place, as well as relevant JICA officials, for fact-checking and other types of feedback on the report. - (ii) The evaluation team receives the feedback from the relevant parties and holds the third study meeting with relevant MOFA and JICA officials.
+(i) The ODA Evaluation Division receives the evaluation report from the evaluation team and asks MOFA's relevant divisions and overseas establishments in the country/region where field surveys were conducted, as well as relevant JICA officials, for fact-checking and other types of feedback on the report.

+- (ii) After the evaluation team receives the feedback from the relevant parties, the third study meeting is held by MOFA and JICA officials and the evaluation team.
 In the third study meeting, the evaluation team and relevant MOFA and JICA officials strive to resolve any disagreements and issues by giving thorough explanations about facts and their views to each other. - (iii) The evaluation team prepares the final draft of the evaluation report, based on the discussion at the third study meeting.